MauriceDT/Greekstagram/README.md

 Recently added (top = newest):

+Added small functionality, several buttons, new styling included as 'btn-mau'.

+Header updated slightly, same with Register/Login pages.
+Additional Styling is needed, but it is acceptable for now.

+New Folder added to images, called 'cards', it will hold pictures for the GoDCards.
+Routing works.

+Added a first layer of styling to the AllGodsPage cards.

+AllGodsModel is now added to the Register Page, so future-users can select a God to follow directly from the DB, rather than 4 placeholders.
+On the register view page there is once again a foreach loop which displays said Gods.

 In the AllGodsPage a foreach loop now loops over all the 'gods' and displays cards with the correct Data.

 Added AllGodsController, it can now collect info from the 'gods' table in the database.